Skip to main content

 Debugging Agents

-Symptoms: Agent makes up information instead of using tools
+Symptom: Agent makes up information instead of searching.

 Python

-SYSTEM = """You MUST use the provided tools to gather information.
+SYSTEM = """You MUST use tools to gather information.

-Do NOT rely on your training data for facts."""
+Do NOT rely on training data for facts."""

 TASK = """